mjuenema/ansible-filter-cisco-hash/README.md

 * A big thanks goes to Jon Langemak for the [Creating your own Ansible filter plugins](http://www.dasblinkenlichten.com/creating-ansible-filter-plugins/) page.
-* Marco Grigull add the option to allow setting of salt for cisco7 encoding.
+* Marco Grigull added the option to allow setting of salt for cisco7 encoding.

 Markus J&uuml;nemann, May 2017